 What We’re Reading

-Every week, GC picks out a selection of articles that are relevant to our work and to the civics education space as a whole.
+Every few weeks, GC picks out a selection of articles that are relevant to our work and to the civics education space as a whole.
 We at GC love to expand our learning in every aspect of what we do, and we hope you enjoy our selections!
-Arne Duncan’s Wars, Politico: A long, but important, […]
+Factoring Schools into the Calculus of City Budgeting, […]

 What We’re Reading

-Every week, GC picks out a selection of articles that are relevant to our work and to the civics education space as a whole.
+Every few weeks, GC picks out a selection of articles that are relevant to our work and to the civics education space as a whole.
 We at GC love to expand our learning in every aspect of what we do, and we hope you enjoy our selections!
 Study: 60 Percent of Rural Millennials Lack […]

 What We’re Reading